Two generalisations of Leighton's Theorem

 We can then define $\mu^1$ and $\mu^2$ by the morphisms

-where $\gamma_{i(\gamma)}$ is not uniquely determined by $\gamma$ (see Step 1, part (b) in the definition of star map), we will just make some arbitrary choice for each $\gamma$.
-Note that the above morphisms do go between the appropriate vertex and edge objects as specified by the maps $\hat{\mu}^1$ and $\hat{\mu}^2$. (\ref{Wedgemap}) makes $\mu^1$ and $\mu^2$ well-defined morphisms of graphs of objects, because the first commuting square of (\ref{2squares}) becomes the following two commuting squares for $\mu^1$ and $\mu^2$.
-The second square commutes precisely because $\gamma$ is a star map.
+where $1_{i(s)}$ is the identity morphism $X^1_{i(s)}\to X^1_{i(s)}$, and $s_{i(s)}$ is one of the possible vertex object morphisms associated to the star map $s$ (see part (b) in the definition of star map at the beginning of Step 1).
+Note that the above morphisms do go between the appropriate vertex and edge objects as specified by the maps $\hat{\mu}^1$ and $\hat{\mu}^2$.
+Again with $\partial_0(e_1,e_2,m,k)=(s,l)$ as in (\ref{Wedgemap}), we get the following commutative squares, demonstrating that $\mu^1$ and $\mu^2$ are well-defined morphisms of graphs of objects.
+The bottom left square commutes precisely because $s$ is a star map.

-By construction, the star of a vertex $(\gamma,j)$ in $G$, with $\gamma\in\Gamma(u_1,u_2)$, takes the form
+By construction, the star of a vertex $(s,l)$ in $G$, with $s\in\calS(u_1,u_2)$, takes the form